Abdul-Rehman-Web-Developer/Mini-CRM-Laravel-Vue-App/README.md

 ## Introduction

 This application lets the admin user to add companies and employees to that companies.
-CRUD operations for both the companies and employees ared added.
+CRUD operations for both the companies and employees are added.
 On each new company add-up the admin user will be notified via email using Laravel Notification utility.

 ## Quick Installation